Skip to main content

 So if your taxable income was $42,000 and you didn’t have any deductions or credits, your calculation would be:

-NOTE: In a progressive tax system, your income tax payable is cumulative.
-Depending on what tax bracket your taxable income falls in, you could be paying multiple rates of tax.
+One thing to keep in mind is that in a progressive tax system, like Québec, your income tax payable is cumulative.
+Depending on your taxable income, it’s possible to be in more than one tax bracket, meaning you could be paying multiple rates of tax.

 How to reduce your taxes in Québec